ucfopen/enigma-materia-widget/src/_guides/creator.md

 1. Question Text
 2. Answer Text
-3. Correct Answer Checkbox
-4. Percentage Value for Answer
+3. Optional feedback for a given answer
+4. Score value options
 5. Delete Answer
-6. Feedback Text for Selected Answer
-7. Add New Answer
+6. Add another answer choice
+7. Delete this question

 #### Answers ####

-Each question can have many possible answers, but every question must have at least one correct answer with a value of 100%.
+Questions must have at least one 100% correct answer, but may have more than one answer choice marked correct.
+In addition, you can use the **Set percentage** option to assign a percentage score value for the corresponding answer choice.

-If the **Randomize Answer Order** check box in the main screen is checked, then the order of all questions' answers will be randomized each time a student plays the widget.
+If the **Randomize Answer Order** check box in the main screen is toggled on, then the order of answer choices within each question will be randomized every time a student plays this widget.

 <aside>
-	Keep in mind that <strong>Randomize Answer Order</strong> will not affect the order of the questions, only the answers for each question.
+	Keep in mind that <strong>Randomize Answer Order</strong> will not affect the order of the questions within a category, only the answers for each question.
 </aside>

+#### Hide Correct Answers ####

+If this option is selected, the correct answer will not be provided on the score screen once a student completes the widget.
+By default, the score screen will display which answers were incorrect, along with the correct value for each question.

 #### Feedback ####